petrassurna/DotNetSiteSearch/USiteSearch/README-template.md

 use, I have decided to add unit and integration tests and turn it into a system that can be easily installed in just 15 minutes.
 This system is called USiteSearch.

-Earlier versions of the code used in USiteSearch can be seen in action on the [Energy Council](https://www.energycouncil.com.au) and [Mysterious Universe](https://mysteriousuniverse.org/) which has a total of 20,000 blog posts.
+Earlier versions of the code used in USiteSearch can be seen in action on <a href="https://mysteriousuniverse.org/" target="_blank">Mysterious Universe</a> which has a total of 20,000 blog posts.

 ## Need an Umbraco developer?

-You can reach me at [my website](https://www.yart.com.au/capabilities/umbraco-developer/)
+You can reach me at <a href="https://www.yart.com.au/capabilities/umbraco-developer/" target="_blank">my website</a>

 ## Support